 This episode’s transcript can be found here.

-On today’s episode, continuing our discussion of addressing harmful bias and eliminating discrimination in clinical learning environments, we examine an important issue that isn’t often discussed: how to interact with and respond to racist patients as health care professionals.
+On today’s episode, continuing in our discussion of addressing harmful bias and eliminating discrimination in clinical learning environments, we address anti-Black bias and discrimination in health professions education.